vtbossss/shelvify/README.md

 2. **Docker Not Installed**: Ensure Docker is installed and running if you're using the containerized environment.
 3. **Database Connection Issues**: Check the PostgreSQL service and ensure it's running.

-For any other issues, feel free to open an issue on the [GitHub repository](https://github.com/your-username/shelvify/issues).
+For any other issues, feel free to open an issue on the [GitHub repository](https://github.com/vtbossss/shelvify/issues).

 ---

-## **License**

-Shelvify is open-source software.